 Duct Work and High Ceilings | HVAC Duct Work Systems

 Electronic Ignition vs Standing Pilot – Modern gas furnaces use electronic ignition systems to light the burners in modern furnaces.
-One can still purchase a gas furnace or water heater with the old standing pilot ignition systems which have been proven reliable and safe over time but why would someone want to purchase a gas furnace or water with a standing pilot ignition system rather than purchase a gas furnace or water heater with an electronic ignition system?
-Let’s define the two different types of gas furnace or water heater ignition systems and then we will surmise based on that why someone would purchase a standing pilot gas ignition system over an electronic ignition system.
+One can still purchase a gas furnace or water heater with the old standing pilot ignition systems.
+These systems have been proven reliable and safe over time.
+However, why would someone want to purchase a gas furnace or water with a standing pilot ignition system rather than purchase a gas furnace or water heater with an electronic ignition system?
+Let’s define the two different types of gas furnace or water heater ignition systems.
+Then we will surmise based on that why someone would purchase a standing pilot gas ignition system over an electronic ignition system.

-Gas furnace ignition controls vary from furnace manufacturer to furnace manufacturer.
+Gas Furnace Components 3 – Gas furnace ignition controls vary from furnace manufacturer to furnace manufacturer.
 Some are proprietary and some are from an engineering company which specializes in gas furnace ignition controls.
 Honeywell being a major manufacturer of controls for HVAC also makes several gas furnace ignition controls.
-Gas furnace ignition controls have advanced by leaps and bounds over the last 20 years coming from the norm which was standing pilot ignition all the way to solid state ignition controls which exist today and are safer and more efficient than the gas furnace ignition controls of yesteryear.
-Aside from a few companies which lag behind in technology for whatever reason to some water heater manufacturers who continue to adhere to the old standing pilot ignition controls the new modern systems offer safety and efficiency in all their gas furnace controls.
-Honeywell was the pioneer as they are with much of the modern HVAC technology and Lennox and Carrier came in just behind Honeywell with advancements in engineering of gas furnace ignition controls that changed the entire HVAC gas furnace industry.
+Gas furnace ignition controls have advanced by leaps and bounds over the last 20 years.
+The standard was standing pilot ignition.
+Solid state ignition controls are safer and more efficient than ignition controls of yesteryear. (more…)

 Hot Water Unit Heater Protecting a Mechanical Room